MwangiTess/E-commerce-project/README.md

 Landing page: Browse through a wide range of products available for purchase.

-Product Search: Search for products based on keywords, categories, or other filters.
+Product page: Search for products based on keywords, categories, or other filters.

 Shopping Cart: Add products to your cart and manage your shopping items.